apacheignite/documentation/compute-grid/job-scheduling.md

 ##Task Priorities
 Task priorities are set in the [task session](/docs/compute-tasks#distributed-task-session) via `grid.task.priority` attribute.
 If no priority has been assigned to a task, then default priority of 0 is used.

-Below is an example showing how task priority can be set.
+Below is an example showing how task priority can be set:
 [block:code]
 {
   "codes": [